 It may not always be possible to speak with a member of the team during the times specified, due to outside office appointments etc. However, the service does operate an answer machine service, so that messages may be left at any time.

 Independent Support Programme – Independent Supporters (IS)

-Independent Support is a Government funded programme running until March 2016 to provide additional support to children, young people and parents/carers during the implementation of the SEND reforms.
+Independent Support is a Government funded programme running until 31st March 2017 (the programme may extend for a further year beyond this time, subject to funding) to provide additional support to children, young people and parents/carers during the implementation of the SEND reforms.
 The Council for Disabled Children (CDC) has given a contract to both SENDIASS and the Together Trust to provide Independent Support within Tameside.